TommyGermanyRetro/MSXRetroThings/README.md

 # RC2014 card with PCF8584 I2C Controller (3 ports via Seeed) and PCF8583 battery buffered RTC:

 This RC2014 card contains an I2C bus controller PCF8584 and a PCF8583 RTC buffered by battery.
 The interrupt pins of both chips can be assigned to one of the XIO PIC interrupt channels.
+Up to 16 cards of this type are possible.

 <b>Impressions:</b>